-- Hiring teacher is a beginning but you are going to need people at accounting, marketing, cleaning, etc. You also have the option to go through an agency to help you reach your target.
+- Hiring teachers is just a start.
+You’ll need peoples at accounting, marketing, cleaning, etc. You also have the option to go through an agency to help you reach your target.

 How to successfully launch your ESL Business in China?

 You will rapidly learn that reputation is everything in China.
-Chinese peoples are the most connected in the world, internet and app are one of the best media you’ll find to promote yourself.
+Chinese peoples are the most connected in the world, internet and apps are one of the best media you’ll find to promote yourself.

-- Get yourself a Chinese website host on a Chinese server.
-Most of your potential customers look for information online, their first contact with your brand will most likely be via your website and it is also an excellent way to display your services, location, price, news, blog post … etc. It is important for your website to be hosted on a Chinese server to make it faster, you don’t want people to leave before even seeing your content because your page is taking too long to load.
+- Get a Chinese website host on a Chinese server.
+Most of your potential customers look for information online.
+Their first contact with your brand will most likely be via your website and it is also an excellent way to display your services, location, price, news, blog post … etc. It is important for your website to be hosted on a Chinese server so it loads quickly.
+You don’t want visitors to leave before even seeing your content because your page is taking too long to load.

-- Invest on Baidu SEO.
+- Invest in Baidu SEO.
 Baidu is the most used search engine in China and you want to rank on it.
-Not only it is less expensive than ads but well done, it will offer you a great visibility.
-The more people will click your links the more visibility you’ll have.
+Not only it is less expensive than ads but well done, it will offer you great visibility.
+The more people will click your links the more visibility you’ll have..